 Chateau Ferrand Lartigue does not have a long history in Saint Emilion.
 In fact, the property was only formed in 1993, when it was created by Pierre Ferrand.
 As you can easily surmise, the name of the estate came from the last name of the founder of the property, Pierre Ferrand.

 Mr. Ferrand did not hold on to the estate that bore his name for too long.
-In fact, he sold Chateau Ferrand Lartigue in 2008 to Vitis Vintage who also own Grand Lartigue in Saint Emilion and Chateau Tourteau Chollet, which is located in the Graves appellation.
+In fact, he sold Chateau Ferrand Lartigue in 2008 to Vitis Vintage who also owns Grand Lartigue in Saint Emilion and Chateau Tourteau Chollet, which is located in the Graves appellation.
 At their property in Graves, the estate produces both red and white Bordeaux wine.

-One of the first choices made by the new owners was to bring in the team of Stephane Derenoncourt to assist in the wine making and vineyard management for Chateau Ferrand Lartigue.
+One of the first choices made by the new owners was to bring in the team of Stephane Derenoncourt to assist in the wine-making and vineyard management for Chateau Ferrand Lartigue.

 Shortly after Stephane Derenoncourt started working with the estate, it was easy to see the improvements in the wine.
+All of that started in the vineyard with a replanting program that increases the level of density in the plantings.

-Chateau Farrand Lartigue Vineyards, Terroir, Grapes, Winemaking
+Chateau Ferrand Lartigue Vineyards, Terroir, Grapes, Winemaking

 When to Drink Chateau Ferrand Lartigue, Anticipated Maturity, Decanting Time

 Chateau Ferrand Lartigue is better with at least 2-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
+Of course, that can vary slightly, depending on the vintage.
 Chateau Ferrand Lartigue is best enjoyed in the first 3-12 years of life.

 Young vintages can be decanted for about 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.